The Bikeriders (2023)

 Cambridge Film Festival 2023: Film #24

 Anyway, I don't think the filmmakers were actually trying to create a piece of reactionary nostalgia.
-For one thing, The Bikeriders doesn't seem to have the undercurrent of malice, but moreover the actors were all just having too much fun scowling, dressing up in asymmetrical leather biker jackets and indulging in the most outrageous accents and recycling lines and poses out of Rebel Without a Cause and other half-remembered bits of cultural ephemera.
-Needless to say, this film is entirely absent of any homosexual overtones, but it is also deeply uninterested in any exploration of homosocial group dynamics.
-In that sense, this is less a film with a narrative or a message of any kind than a passion project by filmmakers who thought it would be 'really cool' in a kind of teenage 'poster on bedroom wall' kinda sense.
+For one thing, The Bikeriders doesn't seem to have the undercurrent of malice.
+But, moreover, the actors were all just having too much fun scowling, dressing up in asymmetrical leather biker jackets and indulging in the most outrageous accents and recycling lines and poses out of Rebel Without a Cause and other half-remembered bits of 1950s ephemera swirling around the culture.
+Needless to say, this film is entirely absent of any deliberate homosexual overtones, but it is also deeply uninterested in any exploration of homosocial group dynamics.
+This is less a film with a narrative or a message of any kind than a passion project by filmmakers who thought it would be 'really cool' in a kind of teenage 'poster on bedroom wall' kinda sense.

 §